apcamargo/local-cd-search/README.md

 | bitscore | Bit score |
 | accession | Domain accession |
 | short_name | Domain short name (e.g., COG0001) |

-> [!NOTE]
-> Currently, `local-cd-search` only annotates protein domains.
-Functional sites and structural motifs are not included in the output.
-Support for these features may be added in future versions.

 ## Usage